Measuring a Bank’s True Carbon Footprint

 The majority of a bank’s carbon footprint does not come from its branches or other offices; rather, a bank’s contribution to greenhouse gases occurs indirectly, through loans and investments — for example, small business loans, or project financing for the construction of oil pipelines.
 In carbon accounting practice, the latter is referred to as Scope 3 (investments), while the former is typically limited to Scopes 1 and 2.
 (See diagram below.)

-Despite this distinction in sources of greenhouse gas emissions, we still measure our footprint annually to ensure our impact metrics are comprehensive.
+Acknowledging this distinction in sources of greenhouse gas emissions, we measure our footprint annually to ensure our impact metrics are comprehensive.
 Read our 2020 Climate Action and Sustainability Report to learn more about our progress in reducing Beneficial State’s contributions to greenhouse gas emissions.
+In addition, you can see information on our financed emissions on page 32 of our 2020 Impact Report.

 Maria is Beneficial State Foundation’s Director of Social Impact Research and Evaluation based in Oakland, CA.